Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 There is one detail which becomes important here.
 There are types which *neither* implement `X` *nor* do they implement `NotX` - if they don't have an `X` method at all, for example.
 If we want to really prove that calculating these new type sets is NP complete, we need to fix that.
-We want that a type set is empty *exactly* if its formula is not satisfiable.
+We need a type set to be empty *exactly* if its formula is not satisfiable.
 Boolean variables are always either `true` or `false`, though.

 “Luckily”, our new operator gives us a way to fix that: